Notify me

 Within this single system, used for well over a thousand years, it makes sense to represent music as notes (even while, towards the end of that period, there was increasing focus on sound rather than notes).
 A note is a symbol for a sound, the sound itself being, in reality, very much more subtle and complex.
 The symbol represents only the most basic data, predefined by the system in which it is used, which in this case is about discrete pitch steps (scales) derived from simple ratios, and discrete divisions of duration.

-An example of music being about notes more than sounds (until recently) is piano reductions of early symphonies, which are obviously regarded as being the same symphony despite there being no sounds in common, because the symphony is more about the notes than the sounds.
+An example of music being about notes more than sounds (until recently) is piano reductions of early symphonies being obviously regarded as being the same symphony despite there being no sounds in common, because the symphony is more about the notes than the sounds.

 Symbolic representations in visual art.

-While, at first glance, the use of the exact same fundamental system might be less obvious in the visual arts, it is, in fact present to the same degree.
+While, at first glance, the use of the exact same fundamental system of very simple data-sets might be less obvious in the visual arts, it is, in fact present, to the same degree.

 What is painted, drawn or sculpted, from the earliest cave paintings, through the many stages of evolution of the visual arts, all the way to the early 20th Century, are very much focused on recognizable objects.
-These objects might be people, animals, natural landscapes, tools or decorative objects, but they all have one thing in common: they can all be named.
+These objects might be people, animals, natural landscapes, tools or decorative objects, but they all have one thing in common: they can all be named using a few words.

 Starry Night by Vincent Van Gough

-A name is a symbol for an object (from a language, which is a predefined set of labels).
+A word is a symbol for an object (from a language, which is a predefined set of labels).

-Of course, there can be more than one layer of symbolization in a painting, as was usually the case with early art such as Greek and Roman art which used symbolism to depict mythological narratives, Medieval art employing symbols to convey theological concepts, and this other perspective on symbolization is still often true later, with romantic symbolization such as lions representing nobility and tigers representing evil, or later works symbolizing political concepts.
-But it’s still all about the symbols.
+Of course, there can be more than one layer of symbolization in a painting, as was usually the case with early art such as Greek and Roman art which used symbolism to depict mythological narratives, Medieval art employing symbols to convey theological concepts, etc. This other perspective on symbolization is still often true later, with romantic symbolization such as lions representing nobility and tigers representing evil, or later works symbolizing political concepts.
+But the art is still mostly about named objects. i.e. symbols, which are always present until abstraction in the 20th Century.

 fine jewelry simple gold rings.

-Fine jewellery (which means all jewellery until the early 20th Century (except for fashion/costume jewellery which copies it with less expensive materials), and most jewellery since then) uses simple, symbolic, geometric shapes.
+Fine jewellery (which means all jewellery until the early 20th Century (except for fashion/costume jewellery which copies it with less expensive materials), and most jewellery since then) uses simple, symbolic, geometric shapes, such as perfect circles.

-In the Western Art Tradition, after a gradual long-term increase in focus on increasingly complex sets of options and data, while still consistently having a main focus on relatively simple datums from a pre-defined set of options, there was an absolute change:
+In the Western Art Tradition, after a gradual long-term increase in focus on increasingly complex sets of options and data, while still consistently having a main focus on relatively simple data-sets from a predefined set of options, there was an absolute change:

-This absolute change is a change from the use of relatively simple datums from a pre-defined set of options, to artworks which only use things which can only be realistically represented by data-sets of many times the magnitude of those simple datums.
+This absolute change is a change from a focus on relatively simple datums from a predefined set of options, to artworks which focus on things which can only be realistically represented by data-sets of many times the magnitude of those simple datums used earlier.

-“things which can only be realistically represented by data-sets of many times the magnitude” refers to natural sounds such as the sound of the wind or a waterfall, to the results of abstract painting (for example the marks on canvas in a painting by Franz Kline do not represent objects that there are names for), and the complex organic, rough or broken forms and surfaces in art jewellery (see below for more on that topic).
+“things which can only be realistically represented by data-sets of many times the magnitude” refers to natural sounds such as the sound of the wind or a waterfall, to the focus of abstract painting (for example the marks on canvas in a painting by Franz Kline do not represent objects that there are names for), and the complex organic, rough, fractal or broken forms and surfaces in art jewellery (see below for more on that topic).

 I’ll give more details of this fascinating change, and how it relates to other aspects of society, below . . .